-Hazardous M aterials and Waste HMW-MM#1 Limit Use of Extremely Hazardous Materials near Schools during Construction Prior to construction, the contractor will prepare a memorandum regarding hazardous materials BMPs related to construction activity for approval by the Authority.
+Hazardous Ma aterials and Waste HMW-MM#1 Limit Use of Extremely Hazardous Materials near Schools during Construction Prior to construction, the contractor will prepare a memorandum regarding hazardous materials BMPs related to construction activity for approval by the Authority.
 The memorandum will confirm that the contractor will not handle or store an extremely hazardous substance (as defined in California Public Resources Code § 21151.4) or a mixture containing extremely hazardous substances in a quantity equal to or greater than the state threshold quantity specified pursuant to subdivision (j) of Section 25532 of the Health and Safety Code within 0.25 mile of a school, unless within the designated staging area with appropriate procedures and protocols in place.
-The memorandum will acknowledge that prior to construction activities, signage will be installed to delimit all work areas within 0.25 mile of a school, informing the contractor not to bring extremely hazardous substances.
+The memorandum will acknowledge that prior to construction activities, signage will be installed to delimit all work areas within 0.25 mile of a school, informing the contractor not to bring extremely hazardous substances into the area.
+The contractor will be required to monitor all use of extremely hazardous substances.
 The memorandum will be submitted to the Authority prior to any construction involving an extremely hazardous substance.
-Pre-Construction/ Construction Reporting; Monitoring Memorandum approved 30 days prior to start of construction; during construction, submit weekly reports or reporting requirements as established by the approved memorandum Authority/ Contractor/ Hazardous Material Monitor Contractor Hazardous materials memorandum/ weekly reporting Safety and Se ecurity SS-MM#3 Install Emergency Vehicle Priority Treatments near HSR Stations Prior to construction, to mitigate fire station emergency access and response time impacts related to the 4th and King Street Station, the Authority's contractor will develop an emergency vehicle priority plan and install emergency vehicle priority treatments and new traffic control devices as needed for San Francisco Fire Station 8.
-It is Pre-construction/ Construction Install emergency vehicle priority treatments and monitor As needed Authority/ Contractor Authority/ Contractor Install treatments (
+Pre-Construction/ Construction Reporting; Monitoring Memorandum approved 30 days prior to start of construction; during construction, submit weekly reports or reporting requirements as established by the approved memorandum Authority/ Contractor/ Hazardous Material Monitor Contractor Hazardous materials memorandum/ weekly reporting Hazardous materials memorandum Impact HMW#13: Intermittent Direct Impacts from Hazardous Material and Waste Activities near Schools during Construction Safety and Se ecurity SS-MM#3 Install Emergency Vehicle Priority Treatments near HSR Stations Prior to construction, to mitigate fire station emergency access and response time impacts related to the 4th and King Street Station, the Authority's contractor will develop an emergency vehicle priority plan and install emergency vehicle priority treatments and new traffic control devices as needed for San Francisco Fire Station 8.
+It is Pre-construction/ Construction Install emergency vehicle priority treatments and monitor As needed Authority/ Contractor Authority/ Contractor Install treatments Condition of construction contract Impact S&S#6: Continuous Permanent Impacts on Emergency Access and Response Times due to Station Traffic and Increased Gate-Down Time